mattdimicelli/Character_Hunt/README.md

 The Loc Nar.
 All which were drawn by Egor Klyuchnyk, an illustrator and concept artist from Kyiv, Ukraine.

-I paid Egor for his work and contacted him to make sure that it was OK to use his artwork in my , which he agreed to.
+I paid Egor for his work and contacted him to make sure that it was OK to use his artwork in my app , which he agreed to.